ychoi04/mica-gd405/lectures/w10-interpolation.md

   }
 }
 ```
-The problem is that my canvas width is much larger than `255` or the maximum color value, so the half of my screen is just white.
+The problem is that my window size is much larger than `255` or the maximum color value, so the half of my screen is just white.
 How can we make sure that the gradient spans across the entire width?
 It's time to use `map()`. `map()` *remaps* a range to a new range.
 It's like a rubber band that can stretch or shrink.

 ```java
 void setup() {